Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Automatic Harmful Content Detection

-\cite{vidgen2020directions} attempted to categorize the available datasets for abusive language detection.
-In their survey, they analyzed 64 datasets, creating an overview of the landscape for datasets constructed in the past five years.
-Around half the datasets cover the English language text only.
-Where multilinguality exists, it is presented mostly by European languages.
-As for Asian languages, datasets exist for Hindi and Indonesian, and six datasets contain Arabic text.
-The primary source of the data is Twitter.
-While other social networks are presented as well, they have fewer datasets.
-The size of most of the datasets is under 50,000 instances, and under 5,000 instances for half the datasets.
+Work on harmful content detection has addressed several aspects of the above issues, but we are unaware of any work that covers them comprehensively. \citet{vidgen2020directions} attempted to categorise the available datasets with focus on abusive language detection, analysing a total of 64 datasets.
+They found that around half of the datasets covered English only, with some datasets covering European languages, Hindi and Indonesian, and six datasets covering Arabic.
+The primary source of the data was Twitter, but there were also datasets using content from other social networks.
+Overall, the size of most datasets was under 50,000 instances, and under 5,000 instances for half of the datasets.